Gunshot-Sound-Studios/osgl-graphics/docs/Windows/managing-and-rendering-to-a-window.md

 end
 ```

 In this example, each operation within the loop is presented as separate statements.
-However, these statements can be combined into a single line using method chaining, as shown below:
+However, these statements can be combined into a single statement using method chaining, as shown below:

 ```lua
 myWindow